 Gravity Active Leeds

-It’s a trampoline park with bells and whistles, with a modern look that helps immerse the kids in what they’re doing.
-There’s also plenty on offer, from free jump sessions through to after-school deals and parent and toddler sessions.
+It’s a trampoline park with bells and whistles, with a modern look that immerses the kids in what they’re doing.
+There’s plenty on offer, from free jump sessions through to after-school deals and parent and toddler sessions.

-If your children are over 1.22 metres (48 inches), they can also take on the Total Wipeout course at Gravity – and they’ll definitely want to.
+Kids over 1.22 metres (48 inches) can also take on the Total Wipeout– and they’ll definitely want to.
 Avoid the cushioned bar for as long as possible, jumping and ducking as you go.
 It’s ace.

 What?
 A trampoline park that packs in the fun.

 Where?
-Cardigan Fields Leisure Park, Kirkstall Road, Leeds, West Yorkshire, LS4 2DG.
+Gravity Active Leeds, Cardigan Fields Leisure Park, Kirkstall Road, Leeds, West Yorkshire, LS4 2DG.

 Tenpin Leeds

-At Tenpin Leeds, they’ve got 26 lanes, meaning you can usually book one not too far in advance.
+At Tenpin Leeds there are 26 lanes so you can usually book one not too far in advance.
 Need the sides up for the little ones?
-Need a ramp for them to bowl down?
+Need a ramp?
 It’s all there.

-Once your game is up – strikes and spares all round, yeah? – there’s also pool, table tennis, air hockey, arcade machines and a bar.
-Plus, you can keep the kids fuelled with pizza, burgers, chicken wings and the like.
+Once your game is up – strikes and spares all round, yeah? – there’s also pool, table tennis, air hockey, arcade machines, plus a bar and a menu of pizza, burgers, chicken wings and the like.
 Day out sorted.

 What?
 One of the biggest and best bowling spots around.